-lf Then The Overwrite check box is not selected and the destination file already includes The existing information is preserved (keywords; however, will be appended). information for a metadata item (Reywords, nowever, will be appended).
-The Overwrite check box is selected and the destination file already includes information for a metadata item The existing information is overwritten with the information from the Metadata tab (existing information will be erased if the box is blank).
+lf Then The Overwrite check box is not selected and the destination file already includes The existing information is preserved (keywords; however, will be appended). information for a metadata item The Overwrite check box is selected and the destination file already includes information for a metadata item The existing information is overwritten with the information from the Metadata tab (existing information will be erased if the box is blank).